jeremymathieu65/PersonalManager/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Purpose of Application

+The application designed is a personal manager/assistant that allows to users to maintain their own personal To-Do List and event scheduler.
+Currently, the entirety of data processing and storage is done on the client-side using a combination of contexts and JSON.
+However, work is in progress for adding a dedicated data layer to the application.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: